under-doc/underdoc-expense-analytics-tutorial/README.md

     extract_expense_data_to_db()
 ```

 I hope you will find this tutorial interesting and helpful.
-If you have any comments or questions, please feel free to contact me (<clarence@underdoc.io>) and I am very happy in answering!
+If you have any comments or questions, please feel free to contact me (<clarence@underdoc.io>) and I am very happy to answer!

 I also plan to create Part 2 of this tutorial, which use another container tool (Podman) and database (PostgreSQL), which provides more features like edit the data directly from Metabase.
 Stay tuned.